Hemp is Hot Legislative Topic

 These committee meetings will continue throughout December and the 2020 legislative session will begin in January.

-Florida Farm Bureau Federation will continue to host ourin Tallahassee this year.
-The event will be held on during the final committee week prior to the 2020 session.
+Florida Farm Bureau Federation will continue to host our annual legislative event in Tallahassee this year.
+The event will be held on Tuesday, Dec.
+10, 2019, during the final committee week prior to the 2020 session.

 Florida Farm Bureau is looking forward to welcoming hundreds of farmers and ranchers in the Capitol City to be the “Voice of Agriculture” at the State Capitol.